UCL shake-up: Supercomputer names new favourite after Arsenal's defeat to PSG

 Supercomputer Predicts Champions League Winner After PSG Defeated Arsenal

-- Arsenal's chances of winning the Champions League for the first time took a major hit after losing to Paris Saint-Germain on Tuesday
+- Arsenal’s hopes of winning their first-ever Champions League title suffered a major blow following a 1-0 defeat to Paris Saint-Germain on Tuesday

-- The Gunners will hope for a big win in the second leg of the semi-final to advance to their first final since 2006
+- The Gunners now face an uphill battle in the second leg of the semi-final as they aim to reach their first final since 2006

-- Opta's supercomputer has predicted the winner ahead of Barcelina's semi-final clash with Inter Milan tonight
+- Meanwhile, ahead of Barcelona’s semi-final showdown with Inter Milan tonight, Opta’s supercomputer has updated its predictions

 Opta’s supercomputer has updated its forecast and named a new favourite to lift the trophy in 2025 following Arsenal’s narrow 1-0 loss to Paris Saint-Germain in the first leg of their Champions League semi-final on Tuesday, April 29.